Kagnew Station: World War II

+Cold War

 In 1953, the base officially acquired the name of Kagnew Station.
 The United States obtained from the Ethiopian government, a tract of land several city blocks to the west of Tract A, which it designated Tract E. In 1957 the activities and headquarters for Kagnew Station began moving to Tract E. Kagnew Station was officially dedicated in 1958 on Tract E.

 Kagnew Station was supplied by planes from the U.S. Airbase in Dhahran, Saudi Arabia, and by ships docking at the Red Sea port of Massawa.
 Its chapel had a seating capacity of 220 and an over-flow space to accommodate 150 more persons.
 The Guest House had eight rooms, a lobby and a kitchen, all made of concrete-block construction.
 The Roosevelt Theatre seated 320 patrons and was equipped with a CinemaScope screen and the latest sound and projection equipment.
 The gymnasium had a regulation basketball court with bleachers, retractable backboards and an electric scoreboard.
 It also housed ten bowling lanes, a boxing ring, gymnastic equipment, a locker room and shower rooms.
 The Dependent School had 17 classrooms, a large auditorium, science laboratory and library.
 A combined laundry-and-dry-cleaning plant could clean 50,000 pieces a month.
 KANU TV and KANU Radio provided television and radio services.
 Kagnew also had the usual Commissary, Post Exchange, snack bar and post office.
 The base Service Center included a music room, craft shop, photography darkroom, library and an auto shop.
 A football field, softball field and an indoor pool were also available.
 Children could play golf on the $22,000 miniature golf course; and adults played on the 18-hole golf course.
 Kagnew Farms, located northwest of Tract E, on the old Radio Marina Transmitter Site, became a recreation and picnic area known as Kagnew Farms until construction of STONEHOUSE at the same site in 1964.
 Kagnew Farms contained a skeet range, a small-bore rifle and pistol range, the Afro-American Racing Club's banked-dirt oval track (Used for car races, motorcycle scrambles and gherry cart races.), and a large picnic area.